| |

 Jimmy Hume severed his apprenticeship as a clubmaker with Hugh Watt at Gullane.
 He

-then moved to various courses including Beaconsfield, Harewood Downs and Royal Jersey before returning to Gullane as head professional
+then moved to various courses including Beaconsfield, Harewood Downs and Royal Jersey.
+Jimmy Hume followed Harry Busson as professional

 ![[*]](images/clear.gif) WILLIAM JOLLY Independence Country Club,